-Five Tools To Make Sure Students See Before Test Day The Computer-Based Testing Tutorial is a hands-on tutorial that shows students what the computer-based test will look like and walks them through the test's functionality and features.
-Every student should complete the tutorial before taking the GED test in order to know how to use the test interface and know what to expect on test day.
-Extended Response Answer Guidelines include recommendations for • students when crafting their RLA extended response and the criteria that are used in scoring the response.
-Calculator Reference Sheet features instructions for using the on-screen • TI-30XS calculator allowed on the Mathematical Reasoning, Social Studies, and Science tests.
-Math Formula Sheet and Explanations offers a list of formulas students • can reference when taking the test.
-Sample Erasable Note Boards are available so students can practice with • these tools for test day.
-You can order these for your classroom through
+Five Tools To Make Sure Students See Before Test Day • The Computer-Based Testing Tutorial is a hands-on tutorial that shows students what the computer-based test will look like and walks them through the test's functionality and features.
+Every student should complete the tutorial before taking the GED [®] test in order to know how to use the test interface and know what to expect on test day. • Extended Response Answer Guidelines include recommendations for students when crafting their RLA extended response and the criteria that are used in scoring the response. • Calculator Reference Sheet features instructions for using the on-screen TI-30XS calculator allowed on the Mathematical Reasoning, Social Studies, and Science tests. • Math Formula Sheet and Explanations offers a list of formulas students can reference when taking the test. • Erasable note boards are used on test day and would be useful for student practice, however, they are not available for international shipping.
+Please consider procuring them locally, or laminating paper sheets for your students.
+Other materials are available for download here: https://ged.com/ en/international prep providers/teaching/free classroom materials/